• Skip to main content

 3. Non-PVC Click-Together

-Sono Eclipse is a PVC-free rigid core flooring made in Germany.
+Inhaus Ceramin has three polypropylene lines.
+One is Sono Eclipse, a PVC-free rigid core flooring made in Germany.
 It is made without phthalates or other plasticizers.
 That is huge, as plasticizers are the biggest chemical of concern in LVP floors.
-They also claim it’s made without chlorine or other additives.
-The core is made of polypropylene (PP) and mineral powder.
+It’s formaldehyde-free and ultra low VOC.
 Like LVP, it is waterproof and non-organic.
 I’ve seen a sample and it looks like feels almost exactly like LVP.

-Another company Hallmark Floors, makes a rigid glue-down plank made of polypropylene.
+Another company Hallmark Floors, makes a rigid glue-down plank made of polypropylene called Voyager.
 I could not pick up any offgassing, and like other PP floors, it does not have any added plasticizer or chlorine and it does not contain recycled content.

 4. Odorless Mineral-Based Vinyl

 UPO Quartz Tile is a stiffer tile than the Xpression and Zero Tile.
 It’s made of quartz mineral and PVC.
-With no pthalates and no DHEP.
+With no phthalates and no DHEP.

 I tested this product before I knew it was PVC and was quite surprised when I found out what it was made of.
 Going based on offgassing, this is my top choice alongside the Xpression and Zero tile.